JuDelCo/Core/README.md

 - ```DataService```
     * Useful service to store a reference of all data in the application.
     * Handles individual multiple data types in lists and unique data types in shared mode.
+- ```CoroutineService```
+    * Handles your coroutines state in plain C#, no MonoBehaviours used.
+- ```TaskService```
+    * Allows you to run tasks that need to be updated over time.
+	* Exposes several helper functions that returns promises.

 #### Services (Unity3D)

 - ```LogUnityService```
     * Redirects all logs to Unity console (critical in Unity environments).
 - ```UnityService```
-    * Handles Unity coroutines and exposes several Unity engine events.
+    * Exposes several Unity engine events and ticks Coroutine and Task services.
 - ```DataServiceUnityExtensions```
     * Add some helper methods to handle ScriptableObjects in DataService.